marius311/cosmohome/html/user/faq.md

 ### What is VT-x or AMD-v and why do I need it? ###
 {:#vtx}
-This is a feature of modern processors (Intel calls theirs "VT-x" and AMD calls theirs "AMD-v") which Virtualbox needs to be able to run 64-bit virtual machines like the ones uesd by Cosmology@Home.
+This is a feature of modern processors (Intel calls theirs "VT-x" and AMD calls theirs "AMD-v") which Virtualbox needs to be able to run 64-bit virtual machines like the ones used by Cosmology@Home.

 One way to check if your processor supports VT-x/AMD-v is to look up your processor specifications online.
 It may be easier however to simply try and run Cosmology@Home.
 If you receive any *camb_boinc2docker* jobs it means BOINC has detected that your processor has support.

 However, it may still be that while your processor supports VT-x/AMD-v, these features are turned off in your BIOS.
 If your *camb_boinc2docker* jobs download but hang for ~5min then die, this may be the case.
 To enable it, you need to reboot your computer, enter your BIOS, find this option and enable it.
-Here is an example of what it might look like (although this will vary with BIOS version):
+Here is an example of what it might look like (although this will vary with BIOS version, it will likely say something about virtualization):

 ![test](img/vtx.png)